-In 2015 at the D23 Expo, Disney CEO, Bob Iger made Star Wars fans cry tears of joy when he announced a Star Wars-themed land.
+At the D23 Expo back in 2015, Disney CEO Bob Iger made Star Wars fans cry tears of joy when he announced a Star Wars-themed land.
 Cheers erupted when he broke the news that the new land would be at both U.S. Disney Parks.
-Since then, fans have been speculating on when Star Wars: Galaxy’s Edge would open at Disneyland Resort and Disney World.
-Finally, after almost four years, opening dates were announced.
-Read on for all the information you need!
+After almost four years, opening dates for Star Wars: Galaxy’s Edge were announced.
+Disneyland Galaxy’s Edge general reservations are FULLY BOOKED.
+Find out how you can still experience Star Wars Land May 31st through June 23rd, 2019 at Disneyland.
+And we now have new information on how Disney will enforce the four hour limit – Stormtroopers may be involved!
+Read on for all the information you need to be one of the first to experience Star Wars Galaxy’s Edge at Disney World and Disneyland.

 I remember it clearly as yesterday: I was sitting inside Hall 23 in the Anaheim Convention Center, listening to Bob Iger talk about Star Wars Land.
 Words like “fully immersive” and “largest expansion in Disney Parks history” set the room on fire.
 As I left, I couldn’t believe that I was going to be able to live out my Star Wars fantasy.
 It was something I’ve dreamed about since I was a child.